MicrosoftDocs/azure-docs/articles/azure-functions/durable/durable-functions-azure-storage-provider.md

 * Two Azure Tables that represent the instance store.
 * One Azure Queue that stores the tasks.
-* One or more Azure Queues that store the messages.
-Each of these so-called *control queues* represents a [partition](durable-functions-perf-and-scale.md#partition-count) that is assigned a subset of all instance messages, based on the hash of the instance id.
+* One or more Azure Queues that store the messages for triggering orchestrator and entity functions.
+These queues are known as **control queues** and each represent a [partition](durable-functions-perf-and-scale.md#partition-count) that is assigned a subset of all orchestrations and entities, based on the hash of the orchestration instance ID or the entity ID.
-* A few extra blob containers for lease blobs and/or large messages.
+* Blob containers for lease blobs and/or large message payloads (i.e., payloads that are too large for Azure Queue messages or Table Storage entities).

-For example, a taskhub named `x` with `partitionCount = 4` contains the following queues and tables:
+For example, a task hub named `x` with `partitionCount = 4` contains the following queues and tables:

 ![Diagram showing Azure Storage provider storage storage organization for 4 control queues.](./media/durable-functions-task-hubs/azure-storage.png)